 We are conducting research and engaging with people across North Vancouver to understand the social landscape of our community and neighbourhoods.

-This information will help us create policies, actions and priorities for social development and will inform the Official Community Plan update which will take place in 2019.
+This information will help us create policies, actions and priorities for social development and will inform the Official Community Plan targetted review which will take place in 2019-2020.

 News and updates

 Work we've done so far

 Thank you for your feedback.
 The survey is now closed and results are being analyzed.

 June 23, 2018 — Caring Deep Dive Event